Sixteen Days of Activism against Gender Violence

 Despite these challenges, we have seen growing momentum in the campaign to end violence and harassment in the workplace.
 In November, Argentina announced it would take steps to ratify the Convention Concerning the Elimination of Violence and Harassment in The World of Work, also known as C190.
 This ILO instrument is the first international convention to eradicate violence and harassment, including gender-based violence and harassment, along with Recommendation R206.

-C190, the ILO’s first international convention that directly targets eradicating violence and harassment, including gender-based violence, in the ‘the world of work’.
-Importantly, it includes incidents in the course of, linked with, or arising out of work – but also extends beyond the workplace to places where workers use sanitation facilities as well as commuting to and from work.
+C190 defines violence and harassment and clarifies that ‘the world of work’ extends beyond the workplace.
+The language includes incidents in the course of, linked with, or arising out of work – including places where the worker uses sanitation facilities, and when commuting to and from work.